lucaspecina/watson-co-scientist/README.md

      - **Paper Knowledge Extraction**: Processing full papers beyond abstracts
      - **Knowledge Graph Construction**: Building a graph of entities and relationships

-7. **Scientific Paper Processing**
+7. **Advanced Scientific Paper Processing**
-   - The Paper Knowledge Extraction System enables deeper literature understanding:
+   - The Paper Knowledge Extraction System enables comprehensive literature understanding:
-     - **PDF Retrieval**: Downloads papers from various scientific sources
+     - **Multi-Source PDF Retrieval**: Downloads papers from ArXiv, PubMed, Nature, Science, etc. with specialized handlers for each source
-     - **Content Extraction**: Processes text, figures, tables, and citations
+     - **Structured Content Extraction**: Processes text, figures, tables, equations, and citations with hierarchical section organization
-     - **Knowledge Extraction**: Identifies entities, relations, and findings
+     - **LLM-Powered Knowledge Extraction**: Uses large language models to identify key scientific entities, relationships, findings, and methodologies
-     - **Knowledge Graph Integration**: Connects concepts across multiple papers
+     - **Dynamic Knowledge Graph Construction**: Builds and maintains a graph of scientific concepts and their relationships across multiple papers
-     - **Hypothesis Enhancement**: Grounds hypotheses in specific papers and findings
+     - **Entity Deduplication**: Identifies and merges similar scientific concepts using semantic similarity
+     - **Knowledge-Enhanced Evolution**: Leverages paper knowledge graphs to improve hypothesis quality with literature-grounded insights
+     - **Path Finding**: Discovers novel connections between scientific concepts that may not be explicitly stated in any single paper

 8. **Research Synthesis and Reporting**
    - The Meta-review Agent synthesizes results for the scientist: